 Pioneer AVH for instance is one of the best car audio receivers from Pioneer.
 It comes in various series including Pioneer multimedia, AVH 512EX, AVH 3500NEX, etc.

 Pioneer AVH radios have two major setup options:

 - Network mode, and

 We’ll show you how to work around the best equalizer settings with a radio FM.

 Step 1: Tap The EQ Icon

-Go to the homepage settings icon and tap on EQ. note that the equalizer has bands starting from 13Hz to 12.5kHz. the high frequencies are by the right-hand side, the mid frequencies at the middle, and the soft frequencies are by the left-hand side.
+Go to the homepage settings icon and tap on EQ. note that the equalizer has bands starting from 13Hz to 12.5kHz. the high frequencies are on the right-hand side, the mid frequencies are in the middle, and the soft frequencies are on the left-hand side.

 The equalizer has five precepts – bass, powerful, natural, vocal, and flat.
 Click on your preferred precept.